sasha0552/ToriLinux/README.md

 4. Log in with the username `tori` and password `tori`.
 You can also use [SSH](https://en.wikipedia.org/wiki/Secure_Shell).

 The following options are currently available:
-1. Headless: Headless variant without GUI, for servers
+1. Headless: Headless variant without GUI, for servers.
-2. With GUI: A variant with a GUI, for desktops
+2. With GUI: A variant with a GUI, for desktops.
 3. Empty: A variant WITHOUT projects, with CUDA/ROCm only.

 |        | Headless | With GUI | Empty |